-At Eggar’s School we provide our more academically able students with access to broad, balanced and challenging curriculum opportunities to enable them to reach their true potential.
-These more academically able students are identified in year 7 and form part of a Student Voice More Able group which meet termly with the Able and Talented Student coordinator and a member of the leadership team.
+At Eggar’s School we provide our academically most able students with access to broad, balanced and challenging curriculum opportunities to enable them to reach their full potential.
+Academically most able students are identified in Year 7 and form part of a Student Voice group which meets regularly with the Able and Talented Student coordinator at intervals throughout the academic year.
 This group discusses provision, individual requirements and good practice; their academic performance is carefully monitored and they are given extensive extra-curricular enrichment opportunities.
-These opportunities may take the form of school groups and clubs, external and internal competitions and trips and visits:
+These opportunities may take the form of school groups and clubs, external and internal competitions, and trips and visits: